hetima/DSP_SplitterOverBelt/README.md

 ## Release Notes

+### v
+- Display caution when Piler is facing the wrong way

 ### v1.1.1
 - Experimental support for Automatic Piler.
 It may not work well because this is simply adapted from the code for Splitter.